 I attended the College of Journalism and Communications at the University of Florida where I was taught no matter what the platform is, you have to tell a story to keep your audience engaged and informed.
 I have worked from the ranks of a college newspaper to major network names, but all with the same goal in mind: Tell stories.

-When I’m not on deadline, you can find me hiking, biking and beaching.
-I get very emotional about basketball at all levels, Gators football and Serena Williams.
+When I’m not on deadline, you can find me hiking, biking and kayaking.
+I get very emotional about basketball at all levels of play, Gators football and Serena Williams.
 Stress-baking is my specialty.

 (photo by ABC News)